majkinetor/musicbrainz-userscripts/userscripts/platform_check/README.md

 Right-clicking **+** adds links in a background tab that submits and closes itself.
-Firefox throttles timers in a background tab — to one step per second, and to as much as fifteen once the tab has spent its execution budget — and MusicBrainz's submit is a chain of them.
-A two-link add measured **20.2s** that way; the same add with the tab merely *looked at* took **3.7s**.
+Firefox throttles timers in a background tab — to one step per second, and to as much as fifteen once the tab has spent its execution budget.

-A tab that is **playing audio** is exempt from that throttling, so this setting plays an inaudible tone — 30Hz at gain 0.0008, below anything a speaker will reproduce — for the few seconds the tab is alive.
-Measured on the same two-link
+A tab that is **playing audio** is exempt from that throttling, so this setting plays an inaudible tone — 30Hz at gain 0.0008, below anything a speaker will reproduce.
-add: **3.7s, tab never shown**.

 Off by default, and it **needs a browser permission you have to grant yourself**: on a MusicBrainz page, padlock icon → *Autoplay* → **Allow Audio**.